akeneo/pim-docs/reference/scalability_guide/more_than_64_indexes_with_mongodb.rst

 .. warning::

-    If your collection of products requires more than 64 indexes, please contact us, we've developed an ElasticSearch Bundle to get rid of this limit.
+    If your product collection requires more than 64 indexes, please contact us as we've developed an ElasticSearch Bundle to extend this limit.